aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 ## Part 5- Cryptography Hardware Acceleration (optional)

-If the hardware supports cryptographic hardware acceleration, utilizing this technology will improve the performance of cryptographic operations.
+If the hardware supports cryptography operation acceleration, the cryptography operation performance can be improved.

 For Ethereum/PlatONE/FISCO BCOS, BoAT needs at least the following cryptographic operations:
 1. Elliptic curve signature ECDSA (secp256k1 curve)